LoneN3rd/Employee-Mngmt/README.md

-# Employee Info Management
+# Employee Management
-A simple Springboot project that provides ways to manage employes and departments
+A simple Springboot project that provides ways to manage employees and departments
 ## Employee
 - create an employee,
 - update employee information,